ronthedistance/ronthedistance.github.io/blog9.md

 >vpc_id = "${aws_vpc.project1-vpc.id}"

 Is used to pull the vpc id from the resource we declared earlier.
 This allows us to make changes to variables accross multiple TF files without having to manually type in the ID for each resource block.

+We can also use this syntax to specify variables from other .tf files.

 I won't go into my full terraform code, but I will give a little bit of detail on what to do after.